aws-observability/aws-o11y-recipes/README.md

 ```

 ```
-# Depending on python version and system configuration, execute mkdocs by running one of the below commands
+# Depending on python version and system configuration,
+# execute mkdocs by running one of the following commands

 $ python -m mkdocs
 or